 As you can see, Amazon Prime does offer significantly more benefits than Walmart+ for a relatively small premium — it’ll cost you just $2 more per month or $41 more per year.

 That said, whether or not that added expense is worth it to you depends on what benefits you actually value.
-You might not have any use for many of the Amazon Prime benefits and instead prefer the gas stations savings that Walmart+ can offer you.
-Alternatively, you might love Amazon Prime for the added streaming and digital benefits it offers like Prime Video, Prime Music, and Amazon Photos.
+You might not have any use for many of the Amazon Prime benefits and instead prefer the gas station savings that Walmart+ can offer you.
+Alternatively, you might love Amazon Prime for its added streaming and digital benefits, like Prime Video, Prime Music, and Amazon Photos.

 However, if you’re an Amex Platinum cardholder who currently only uses your Amazon Prime subscription for access to free 2-day delivery, you may want to see if the types of products you order through Amazon are available at Walmart.
 If they are, you may be able to save some cash by canceling your Prime subscription and activating your complimentary Walmart+ membership.